The Complete Guide to Eurocamp Holidays

 Shoulder Season (May and September):

-Personal Experience : We’ve often traveled in May or September and it’s one of our favourite times to visit—swimming pools are still warm, attractions aren’t overrun, and campsite staff are extra attentive.
+We’ve often traveled in May or September and it’s one of our favourite times to visit.
+Swimming pools are still warm and you can get some great deals with campsite and local attractions not being as busy as they would otherwise be.

 Peak Season (July and August):